Lori Loughlin Paying for 2 Students' College Tuition After Admissions Scandal - E! Online

 Lori Loughlin is covering the costs of two students' four-year college tuition and expenses, totaling more than $500,000, following her guilty plea in the college admissions scandal, a source confirms to E!
 News.
+The move was not a part of her plea deal.

 The 57-year-old actress and her fashion designer husband Mossimo Giannulli, 58, have been trying to move on following their involvement in the scheme.
 Loughlin, for instance, is set to make her return to acting in the second season of When Hope Calls.